-The Assessment and Analysis Tool allows AFT affiliates to create customized data WebEx or o collection forms to gather, track, analyze and report on data relevant to members' attitudes and opinions on issues and their participation in union activities.
+Duration: 1-hour demonstration or half-day training via WebEx or on-site webEx or on-site collection forms to gather, track, analyze and report on data relevant to members' attitudes and opinions on issues and their participation in union activities.
 It can be used for organizing campaigns, political action, lobbying and many other union activities.
 The tool consists of various components that include creating assessments, collecting and entering data, and generating reports.